IT-for-Change/ela/README.md

 - A 9-point scale based reporting that is sensitive to early speakers' abilities in their home language(s)
 - Recommendations of audio stories for learners to listen to, to improve listening skills, vocabulary and overall proficiency in the language (Work in progress)

+### Hardware and software requirements
+To successfully install and run ELA, the following are the minimum requirements.
+- A desktop / laptop computer with 8 GB RAM, 4 CPU cores, 50 GB disk space is sufficient.
+Note: The AI components are resource intensive when they are running.
+Avoid actively running/using other software when the AI components are executing.
+- Any standard Linux OS distribution.
+While other OSes/versions should work, ELA is developed and tested on Linux, specifically Ubuntu 22.04+
+- The desktop should have the following software installed
+  - Docker CE
+  - [KDE Connect app](https://kdeconnect.kde.org/) to transfer files between ELA Web and ELA Collect.
+An alternative to this software is raw Bluetooth connectivity, but it is far more harder to use.
+- A USB storage device with about 20 GB space for the ELA software, AI models and tutorial materials, and a working USB port on the desktop computer.
+- An android mobile phone with Android OS version 10 or above (ensure the phone microphone is in working condition)